 Prerequisite: None.
 ADMN 232 is recommended but not required.

-HRMT 300 is a three-credit course for senior undergraduate students.
-It examines the practice and theory of human resource planning in Canadian workplaces.
-Students will develop a general understanding of human resource planning, and use common techniques to work through case studies.
+HRMT 300: Human Resource Planning is a three-credit course for senior–level undergraduate students.
+It examines the practice and theory of human resource (HR) planning in Canadian workplaces.

-To receive credit for HRMT 300, you must complete and submit all six assignments, pass the final exam with a grade of at least 50 percent, and achieve a course composite grade of at least “D” (50 percent).
+To receive credit for HRMT 300, you must complete and submit all three assignments, pass the final exam with a grade of at least 50 %, and achieve a course composite grade of at least D (50 percent).
 The weighting of the composite grade is as follows: